-Dairy alternatives have become one of the biggest trends in the food & beverage industry, expanding beyond milk to products like butter and beef tallow.
-Additionally, the increasing trend of purchasing groceries online has boosted the appeal of shelf-stable dairy alternatives.
+Dairy alternatives have become one of the biggest trends in the food & beverage industry, expanding beyond milk to products like butter and beef tallow, many of which have gone viral thanks to TikTok nutrition trends.
+Additionally, the growing trend of purchasing groceries online has boosted the appeal of shelf-stable dairy alternatives.
 Consumers are now more likely to opt for these convenient, long-lasting options, further driving the growth of the dairy alternative market.

 With more consumers having access to personalized health data, including allergy profiles, DNA, and sleep patterns, the demand for customized nutrition solutions is growing.
 Consumers are using this detailed information to seek diets that cater specifically to their unique biological and lifestyle needs, making personalized nutrition increasingly popular and accessible.

-Protein powder has surged in popularity for many years, in no small part driving the growth of the entire supplement and vitamin industry.
+Protein powder has surged in popularity for many years, driven in part by evolving sports nutrition trends and the growth of the supplement and vitamin industry.
 And while it's a good way to add protein to shakes and smoothies, it's not very compatible with preexisting meal habits.
-Now, everything from high protein deserts, to high protein fast food, and the integration of protein into existing snacks like Quest Chips, are all on the rise.
+Now, everything from high-protein desserts to high-protein chips are on the rise, reflecting current nutrition trends focused on functional and fitness-focused eating.

 Rather than a traditional meal that could require a fork, knife, and plate, TV-focused snackers are increasingly seeking out hand-held snacks.
 A snack for gaming, a snack for texting, or a snack for watching TV.
-Food companies responded by creating utensil-free snacks, tapping into changing consumer habits seen across snack industry trends.
+Food companies responded by creating utensil-free snacks, tapping into changing consumer habits seen across the snack industry and amplified by nutrition trends on social media.

 Research shows that consumers are eating more meals at non-standard times and that snacks now account for over half the times younger generations eat.
-It’s a function of a more fragmented day that's less likely to be bookended by a context-setting commute.
+It’s a function of a more fragmented day that’s less likely to be bookended by a context-setting commute, and reflects broader food and nutrition trends where structured meals give way to flexible, on-the-go options.

 Keyword | Graph - 5 Years | Growth - YoY | Search Volume |